pankaryp/Nodejs-react-minimalistic-boilerplate/README.md

 ```

 #### Notes:
 *Inside client/package.json there is a proxy configured "proxy": "http://localhost:5000"*.
-This tells the React development server to proxy its API requests to the API server, given that the Express server is running on localhost:5000.
+That tells the React development server to proxy its API requests to the API server, given that the Express server is running on localhost:5000.

 Using the ‘concurrently’ module, React dev server and Express server (through nodemon) start concurrently.